calendar42/Calendar42-documentation/README.md

 3. Creation of interfaces to allow their own data to become consumable through the Calendar42 platform.

 With our non-profit initiative [Plannerstack](http://plannerstack.org) we developed and open, multimodal, real-time travel information ‘toolbox’; including real-time trip planners, high quality linked geo-coders and subscription services.
 The purpose of this tool box is to enable any and all interested parties to develop and offer plug & play, dynamic and multimodal travel information services and applications.
 The idea is that collaboration makes innovative developments possible.
 Co-creation is an important factor to make new solutions possible.

-## Calendar42 services

-On top of the full platform experience, you might want to use specific parts of the Calendar42 platform, such as:

-### Chat bots
-XMPP (jabber) based chat bots, extended to support set_items in order to chat with the different resources within Calendar42 (events, users, groups, services, ...)

-### Activity stream
-This is an endpoint where clients can sync all the activities they missed when they were offline.

-### Async notifier
-Custom bots based on IFTTT (IF This, Then That) business rules.

-### Calendaring
-* Google calendar sync: two-way sync system between Google Calendar and Calendar42.
-* ICS importer including timezone normaliser
-* WebDAV storage

-### Spatial enricher
-It's a service that both translates addresses into geo_positions (geocoding) and geo_positions into addresses (reverse geocoding).

-### Tripplanning
-It's a real-time trip planning service that "smartly" creates trips (car, public transport, etc.) based on where Calendar42 thinks you want to come from/go to either by using your events that explicitly state it or by fetching it from your current position or home/work locations.
-Trips are actively monitored for real-time updates.

-### Position tracking
-Position interpreter: This bot interprets user locations in real-time in order to know where the user might be.
-The objective is to automatically create events for users based on
-* planned events
-* favourite locations
-* events of peers (social network)
-* favourite locations of peers (social network)